-There have been a handful of high profile and costly heists over the lifetime of cryptocurrency, and even more instances of someone losing their wallet on a forgotten hard drive or thumb drive, leading to lost money.
+There have been a handful of high-profile and costly heists over the lifetime of cryptocurrency.
+Meanwhile, untold numbers of crypto users lose their holdings when they misplace the hard drive or thumb drive containing them.

 Best Bitcoin & Cryptocurrency Wallets

 These are the best Bitcoin wallets on the market today.